smolijar/gitwiki-thesis/src/design/ui.md

 ![Wireframe: Commit screen](./src/assets/images/ui/commit){#fig:ui:commit width=100%}

-I have decided to use modal window for the commit screen, as seen in the image @fig:ui:commit to have it easily accessible, no matter the current page.
+I have decided to use a modal window for the commit screen, as seen in the image @fig:ui:commit to have it easily accessible, no matter the current page.

-The window shows brief summary of the accumulated changes, input for the commit message and *Cancel*, *Commit* and *Discard changes* buttons.
+The window shows a brief summary of the accumulated changes, input for the commit message and the *Cancel*, *Commit* and *Discard changes* buttons.

 *UC-10 Create revision* is covered by this wireframe.